-- (i) As a rule, banks should avoid giving unsecured guarantees in large amounts and for medium and long term period.
-They should avoid undue concentration of such unsecured guarantee commitments to particular groups of customers and/or trades. - Unsecured guarantees on account of any individual constituent should be limited to a reasonable proportion of the bank's total unsecured guarantees.
-Guarantees on behalf of individual should also bear a reasonable proportion to constituent's equity. - (iii) In exceptional cases, banks may give deferred payment guarantees on an unsecured basis for modest amounts to first class customers who have entered into deferred payment arrangements in consonance with Government policy.
-But such unsecured guarantees should be accommodated within the limits indicated above. - (iv) Guarantees executed on behalf of any individual constituent, or a group of constituents, should be subject to prescribed exposure norms. - (v) When any bank reaches a stage where it is likely to exceed the norm, it should not undertake any further commitment on account of guarantees. - (vi) Suitable arrangements may be made to keep a watch from time to time about the outstanding guarantees of the bank so as to ensure that it does not exceed the norm.
+- i.
+As a rule, banks should avoid giving unsecured guarantees in large amounts and for medium and long term period.
+They should avoid undue concentration of such unsecured guarantee commitments to particular groups of customers and/or trades. - ii.
+Unsecured guarantees on account of any individual constituent should be limited to a reasonable proportion of the bank's total unsecured guarantees.
+Guarantees on behalf of individual should also bear a reasonable proportion to constituent's equity.

+- iii.
+In exceptional cases, banks may give deferred payment guarantees on an unsecured basis for modest amounts to first class customers who have entered into deferred payment arrangements in consonance with Government policy. - iv.
+Guarantees executed on behalf of any individual constituent, or a group of constituents, should be subject to prescribed exposure norms.

-It is essential to realise that guarantees contain inherent risks and that it would not be in the bank's interest or in the public interest generally to encourage parties to overextend their commitments and embark upon enterprises solely relying on the easy availability of guarantee facilities.
+It is essential to realise that guarantees contain inherent risks and that it would not be in the bank's interest or in the public interest generally to encourage parties to over-extend their commitments and embark upon enterprises solely relying on the easy availability of guarantee facilities.